-Pet ownership in America is huge: approximately 70 million dogs and 80 millions cats.
-Of this number about 7.6 million of these pets find their way to one of 13,600 community-based animal shelters each year, surrendered by their owners or lost as strays.
+Pet ownership in America is huge: approximately 70 million dogs and 80 million cats.
+Of this number, about 7.6 million of these pets find their way to one of 13,600 community-based animal shelters each year, surrendered by their owners or lost as strays.
 Owning and caring for a pet is an important part of family life, and it should be a happy part.
 In this article, we want to help you evaluate and select the right kind of pet for your family so that you and the pet can enjoy a happy life together.

 Pets for Kids Will Not Teach Responsibility

 Pets are a great addition to a family.
 Experience with pets can help kids practice compassion and consistent care.
 But pets should never, ever be used to teach a child responsibility.
 It’s simply not fair to the pet.
 Teaching your child to do chores will teach them a strong work ethic and some responsibility skills.